 A difference in role does not equate to a difference in quality, importance, or value.
 Men and women are equally valued in Godís sight and in His plan.
 Complementarianism seeks to preserve the biblical differences between menís and womenís roles while valuing the quality and importance of both genders.
 The result of true complementarianism is honor to Christ and harmony in the church and in the home.

-Women in Ministry: Four Views by Bonnidell & Robert Clouse, eds. and Logos Bible Software.
+Recommended Resources: Women in Ministry: Four Views by Bonnidell & Robert Clouse, eds. and Logos Bible Software.

 Women pastors / preachers?
 What does the Bible say about women in ministry?

 Complementarianism vs. egalitarianism - which view is biblically correct?